CLIP-SVD: Efficient and Interpretable Vision-Language Adaptation via Singular Values: Experiments and Results

 \subsection{Few-shot Evaluation}

 Our method demonstrates superior performance in few-shot learning across both natural and biomedical domains, as shown in Tables \ref{table:fewshot-main-natural} and \ref{table:fewshot-main-biomedical}.
 In the natural domain, CLIP-SVD achieves a +1.00\% improvement over the second-best method (CLIP-LoRA) in the 1-shot setting (73.20\% vs. 72.20\%).
+Notably, when CLIP-LoRA is constrained to a comparable trainable-parameter budget by reducing its rank from 2 to 1, its few-shot performance slightly degrades as can be seen in Table \ref{table:fewshot-main-natural}, whereas CLIP-SVD continues to consistently outperform CLIP-LoRA under identical parameter constraints, highlighting superior per-parameter efficiency and the benefits of preserving the pretrained spectral subspace.
 In the biomedical domain, it surpasses the second-best approach (BiomedCoOp) by +4.28\% in the 8-shot setting (73.24\% vs. 68.96\%).
 These consistent gains highlight the robustness and effectiveness of our SVD-based tuning strategy across diverse domains.